Part of twisted.internet.defer View Source View In Hierarchy

 self.addCallbacks(d.callback, d.errback)When you chain a deferred d2 to another deferred d1 with d1.chainDeferred(d2), you are making d2 participate in the callback chain of d1.
 Thus any event that fires d1 will also fire d2.
 However, the converse is not true; if d2 is fired d1 will not be affected.

-Run all success callbacks that have been added to this Deferred
+Run all success callbacks that have been added to this Deferred.

-Failure
+Failure or

-, processing will continue on the *error*-
+raises an Exception, processing will continue on the *error*-

 callback chain.

-Run all error callbacks that have been added to this Deferred
+Run all error callbacks that have been added to this Deferred.

 Each callback will have its result passed as the first argument to the